top of page

 The tax credit is 30% of the total system cost, including labor and materials, through the end of 2032.
 This government incentive for solar panels has helped promote growth across the PV industry.

-To qualify, the taxpayer must own the solar system.
+To qualify for this government incentive for solar panels, the taxpayer must own the solar system.
 Thus, leased solar systems do not qualify.
 Off-grid and grid-tied solar power systems with batteries are also eligible.
 The home can either be a primary residence or a vacation property.

-It is essential to know if there are state-level rebates in your area and understand how your customer could qualify.
+It is essential to know if state-level government incentives exist for solar panels in your area and understand how your customer could qualify.
 Sometimes, the solar installer will need NABCEP certification to participate.
 The DSIRE database of state incentives is a great place to learn about local government incentives for solar panels.
 In addition, most states offer net metering, allowing customers to get credits on their utility bills for excess power they supply to the utility grid.

-Let’s explore a couple of the state-specific solar incentive programs.
+Let’s explore a couple of the state-specific government incentives for solar panels.

 California Solar Rebates

 To increase the deployment of solar batteries, California’s Self-Generation Incentive Program (SGIP) rewards households with solar panels and battery storage together.
-The exact incentive varies by the utility company and the solar battery capacity.
+The exact solar rebate varies by the utility company and solar battery capacity.

 New York Solar Panel Incentives